zzulueta/mslearn-ai-agents/Instructions/03-agent-custom-functions.md

 This exercise should take approximately **30** minutes to complete.

-## Before you start

-To complete this exercise, you'll need:

-- An Azure subscription.
-If you don't already have one, you can [sign up for one](https://azure.microsoft.com/).

 ## Create an Azure AI Foundry project

 Let's start by creating an Azure AI Foundry project.